EB1A Eligibility: Why You DON'T Need a PhD for Approval

 - I’ve personally seen EB1A approvals granted to exceptional talents with no formal higher education at all.
 These may not be common, but they certainly exist.

 In other words: your accomplishments, your contributions, and your reputation in your professional circles hold far more weight than your diplomas when it comes to EB1A eligibility.
+Such evidence is required to demonstrate outstanding achievements, and labor certification is not required for this visa category.

 If you’ve been hesitating to explore the EB1A process because you’re concerned about lacking a PhD or advanced degree, please reconsider.
 Instead, take these proactive steps to truly understand your options: